Baykonurian glaciation

-The Baykonurian glaciation is a glacial episode dating to around the Proterozoic–Phanerozoic boundary, at the end of the Ediacaran Period.
-The date of has been proposed in the literature.
+The Baykonurian glaciation was a glacial period during the Ediacaran Period.
+It lasted from around 547 to 540 million years ago.
 The glaciation is posited as a contributor to the Cambrian explosion.
 Its deposits are known in regions of Asia and Africa, and it apparently affected both palaeohemispheres.
-Glacial deposits possibly related to this glaciation have been found to be dated between 549 and 530 Ma.
+Glacial deposits possibly related to this glaciation have been found to be dated between 549 and 530 Mya.
 It is named for the Baykonur Formation in Central Asia.